 If you don’t have an online account, it’s pretty easy to create one.
 Just go to the login page and click below the username and password fields where it says, “Register for Online Access.”
 You’ll then need to enter your card number, along with your birthdate and the last 4 digits of your SSN.
 Then you can set up your account and create a username and password.
 After you’re logged in, you’ll have full access to your account, allowing you to view your balance, see your transactions and rewards, make payments and more.

 These might seem like negatives.
 But most rewards cards have these rules.
-And look on the bright side: It’s pretty easy to avoid losing your rewards.… read full answer
+And look on the bright side: It’s pretty easy to avoid losing your rewards.

-Make at least one purchase every year.
-Simply spending a few dollars at a gas station or grocery store every once in a while will help you avoid losing rewards due to inactivity.
+Make at least one purchase within a 12-month period.
+Simply spending a few dollars every once in a while will earn you cash back on purchases and help you avoid losing rewards due to inactivity.

 Regularly redeem your cash back.
 You can get your cash back as a statement credit, check or direct deposit to a bank account.
 This won’t reset the expiration countdown, but it will keep you from having much to lose.

-You’ll also lose your rewards if Citi closes your account due to irresponsible or illegal behavior.
-That includes things like not making even the minimum payments for a long time or trying to defraud Citi.
-So, uh, don’t do that.
+You may also lose your rewards if Citibank closes your account due to irresponsible or illegal behavior.
+That includes fraud, misuse, abuse or not making the minimum payments for a long time

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.